fredyw/gomerge/README.md

         line 3
     end

-`Merge` is a special function that reads the content of a given file into the template file.
+`Merge` is a special function that reads the content of a file into the template file.

 **part1.txt**